M4H1D/HSC_result/README.md

-This is my 1st github code
+This is my 1st github code.
 #HSC_result